 One book I read, published by what was then the British Council of Churches, tried to argue (unsuccessfully) that when Jesus said, ‘I am the way, the truth and the life’, he didn’t mean what we’ve always thought he did.
 But the amazing thing was that this study totally ignored the remainder of Jesus’ words, ‘No-one comes to the Father except through me.’
 That sort of ‘interpretation’ is bordering on the dishonest.
 So great is the vested interest in ‘proving’ that there are other ways to God than through Jesus.

-When I think about the theological necessity of a perfect God-man suffering death and hell for us, I am reminded that other ways of salvation are at worst dangerous and at best fall short of achieving the restoration of relationship between human beings and God.
+When I think about the theological necessity of a perfect God-man suffering death and hell for us, I am reminded that other ways of salvation fall short of achieving the restoration of relationship between human beings and God.

 But then I think of all that the Lord went through on the first Good Friday, as the only one who could achieve our salvation.
 And I see Christian leaders implying or saying that there are other ways to God, and undermining the necessity of faith in Christ crucified.